A Child's First Dental Visit Fact Sheet

 a gentle cleaning.
 This includes polishing teeth and removing any plaque, tartar,

 and stains.
-The dentist may show you and your child proper home cleaning such as flossing,
+The dentist may show you and your child correct home cleaning, such as

-and advise you on the need for fluoride.
-Baby teeth fall out, so X-rays aren’t often
+flossing, and advise you on the need for fluoride.
+Baby teeth fall out, so X-rays

-done.
-But your child's dentist may recommend X-rays to diagnose decay, depending on
+aren’t often done.
+But your child's dentist may recommend X-rays to diagnose decay,

-your child's age.
-X-rays are also used to see if the root of a jammed baby tooth may
+depending on your child's age.
+X-rays are also used to see if the root of a jammed

-be affecting an adult tooth.
-In general, it is best that young children not have dental
+baby tooth may be affecting an adult tooth.
+In general, it is best that young children

 The second visit